pklimai/httphops/README.md

 These variables are:
 - ADDR_LISTEN (default is 0.0.0.0, i.e. all available addresses) - IP address to listen to incoming HTTP requests;
 - PORT_LISTEN (default is 8000) - HTTP port to listen to;
-- ADDR_REQUEST (default is None, i.e. do not request anything) - IP address to send HTTP request to;
+- ADDR_REQUEST (default is None, i.e. do not request anything) - IP address or DNS name (such as k8s service name) to send HTTP request to;
 - PORT_REQUEST (default is 80) - port to send the request.